James Weisgerber

 Vernon James Weisgerber OC SOM (born May 1, 1938) is a Canadian prelate of the Roman Catholic Church.
-He is the retired sixth Archbishop of Winnipeg, serving from August 2000 until October 2013.
+He is the retired sixth archbishop of Winnipeg, serving from August 2000 until October 2013.

 Early life and education

 Weisgerber was born in Vibank, Saskatchewan, to Jack and Catherine Weisgerber.
-Following his schooling at Vibank, he attended St. Peter's College at Muenster and then St. Paul's University in Ottawa, where he obtained licence degrees in Philosophy and Theology.
+Following his schooling at Vibank, he attended St. Peter's College at Muenster and then Saint Paul University in Ottawa, where he obtained licence degrees in Philosophy and Theology.

 Priesthood

-He was ordained a priest at Holy Rosary Cathedral in Regina on June 1, 1963, and named a Prelate of Honour on October 16, 1991.
+He was ordained a priest at Holy Rosary Cathedral in Regina on June 1, 1963, and named a prelate of honour on October 16, 1991.